-A Beginner’s Guide to Icelandic Yogurt includes answers to your questions and instructions for making it yourself at home.
+This guide to Icelandic yogurt includes answers to your questions and instructions for making it yourself at home.
 If you want to know more about this cousin of Greek yogurt, keep reading.

-Neither brand lists rennet.
-Although rennet is advocated by some, I have it on good authority that rennet (used to thicken) is not necessary if your live cultures are plentiful and active.
+Neither brand lists rennet, a thickener.
+Although some advocate rennet, I have it on good authority (an email from a company that makes this stuff commercially) that rennet is unnecessary if your live cultures are plentiful and active.

 Want to try making it yourself?

-Since I love to make yogurt, and I like to save money, I decided to try making Skyr at home.
-(I’ve been making Greek yogurt and answering your questions about it for the last 8 years on this blog.)
+Since I love to make yogurt, and I like to save money, I decided to try making skyr at home.
+(I’ve been making Greek yogurt and answering your questions about making it for over 13 years on this website.)

-Maybe you’re not like me but I find I won’t make something very often if it’s too involved.
+Maybe you’re not like me, but I find I won’t do something very often if it’s too involved.
 Of course, the first few attempts may take longer until you get your system figured out.
 But in my opinion, it’s so worth it.

-You can use skim, 2% or whole milk to make Icelandic yogurt.
+1. You can use skim, low-fat, or whole milk to make Icelandic yogurt.

 The fat adds creaminess.
 So does whipping the final product (optional) and/or adding a bit of heavy cream.

-Go ahead and take it into ice-cream-like territory with some sweetness if you want.
+Take it into ice cream-like territory with some sweetness if you want.
 A few colorful sprinkles might even convert the kids in your life.

-Braums (and probably others I’m not aware of) uses a special evaporative technique to increase the solids in their lower-fat milk.
-This causes their milk to be higher-protein and better-tasting right out of the carton.
+Braums (and probably others I’m not aware of) employs a special evaporative technique to increase the solids in their lower-fat milk.
+This results in milk with higher protein and a better taste right out of the carton.

 Which starter you use is not as important as how fresh it is.
 That’s why the best starter is often the fresh yogurt you make yourself.
 Of course, you won’t have that available in the beginning.